sensordeck/atlas-docs/docs/sensor-synchronization.md

 • measurable and correctable timing where not
 • full observability across the entire perception stack

+Atlas does not require modification of sensor firmware or vendor drivers to achieve this integration model.

 ---

 ## Atlas Timing Architecture